 How can we reduce revenue burnout?
 Cardiologists need to address certain pain-points such as the high number of regulations.
 Without any intervention to improve and simplify workflow, burnout and disenchantment will get worse.

-As such, the hours are long and stress for any cardiologists can be high.
+As such, the hours are long and stress for any cardiologist can be high.
 However, the right risk management technology can streamline and automate a multitude of their tasks involved with managing and administering claims — freeing up adjusters time their sake and will benefit from the technology implementation.